-Canadian Blog House partnered with the fabulous folks at Ottawa Tourism for this NHL 100 Classic Experience.
+Canadian Blog House partnered with the fabulous folks at Ottawa Tourism and received a ticket for this NHL 100 Classic Experience.
 All opinions are our own.

 Best Use For A Football Stadium – Outdoor Hockey!